Jaan Tõnisson: Autonomy

 Following the February Revolution, Estonians quickly reacted and gained the rights to autonomy and to form a national army from the Russian Provisional Government.
-In March 1917, Tõnisson met with Prime Minister of Russia Georgy Lvov, who however couldn't promise autonomy and said that the Russian Provincial Assembly.
+In March 1917, Tõnisson met with Prime Minister of Russia Georgy Lvov, who however could not promise autonomy and said that the Russian Provincial Assembly.
 In the debates about the autonomy, Tõnisson supported the current division of Estonia with two governorates, only with autonomy for each.
 Konstantin Päts's idea of a single Autonomous Governorate of Estonia went through and Tõnisson, among some other Estonian politicians, was chosen to compose the draft of self-government reform.
 Tõnisson was often among the few politicians, who contacted directly with the Russian Provisional Government in these questions.
 Eventually, the Autonomous Governorate of Estonia was created and Tõnisson was elected to the Estonian Provincial Assembly (Maapäev) in 1917.
 His party, renamed to Estonian Democratic Party (Eesti Demokraatlik Erakond – EDE), achieved 7 of the 55 seats.

 At first, Tõnisson proposed the idea of a Scandinavian superstate, that eventually involved into supporting total secession from Russia.
 However, in late autumn 1917, Tõnisson was among the first Estonian politicians, who started demanding full independence for Estonia.
 After the October Revolution, local communists disbanded the Provincial Assembly.
 On 28 November 1917, most of its members met in Toompea Castle and declared the assembly to be the highest legitimate power in Estonia.
 In a speech in the parliament, Tõnisson emphasized the situation of anarchy in Russia and supported the declaration, that eventually turned into a successful coup d'etat.

 Subsequently, Tõnisson was arrested by Bolshevik forces on 4 December 1917 for organizing a pro-Provincial Assembly meeting in Tartu.
 He was forced out of the country on 8 December.
 The Council of Elders of the assembly came together underground and decided to make him an Estonian delegate to Stockholm to find support for Estonian independence, or at least for its autonomy.
 Tõnisson and other members of the Russian Provincial Assembly were named Estonian delegates abroad and Tõnisson became the leader of Estonian Foreign Delegations, a position that would still be his when Estonia declared its independence on 24 February 1918.
 The delegations were eventually turned into embassies and in Stockholm, Tõnisson met with German and French ambassadors to find support for Estonian independence, but was later sent to Copenhagen, though several Estonian delegates eventually gathered in Stockholm.
-On 16 March 1918, Swedish Minister of Foreign Affairs agreed to meet the delegates, but didn't grant any support.
+On 16 March 1918, Swedish Minister of Foreign Affairs agreed to meet the delegates, but did not grant any support.
 After the German Occupation of Estonia had ended, Tõnisson returned to Estonia on 16 November 1918.